Shoulder InstabilityEn Español (Spanish Version)

 - Rest—Avoid activities that produce pain or stress the joint.

-Medication—Nonsteroidal anti-inflammatory drugs (NSAIDs) may be given to manage pain.
-These include:
+Medication—Nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin or ibuprofen, may be given to manage pain.

 Rehabilitation—This can last several months and may include: